Leverage Products – Definition and Examples

 These products mean that retail clients can trade the same assets as they traditionally invest in but through leverage trading.

-Each trader needs to understand the added risk factors and the characteristics of each market before attempting to beat these markets.
+Each trader needs to understand the added risk factors and the characteristics of each market before attempting to trade them.

 See below for a full description of all leveraged products.